MediaPreneur/lvwrence.github.io/_posts/2016-5-16-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 **Hours 24-36**
 Monday morning.
 I woke up and everything was on fire.
-I checked the logs and everything was down again.
+I checked the logs and we were down again.
 Goddammit.
 We were getting hit with 150 requests per minute thanks to the Lifehacker article.
 Luckily, the fix was super straightforward (we had missed a unicode conversion)  and I pushed it like five minutes after waking up #mlgskills #realtalk.
 Jarvis was down for a